honeydipper/honeydipper/docs/configuration.md

 Inside every repo, when loading files, an including file will be loaded after all the files that it includes are loaded.
 So the including file can override anything in the included files.
 Similarly, repos are loaded after their dependency repos, so they can override anything in the depended repo.

+One of the key selling point of Honeydipper is the ability to reuse and share.
+The drivers, systems, workflows and rules can all be packaged into repos then shared among projects, teams and organizations.
+Overtime, we are expecting to see a number of reusable public config repos contributed and maintained by communities.
+The seed of the repos is the `honeydipper-config-essentials` repo at https://github.com/honeyscience/honeydipper-config-essentials and the reference document can be found at https://honeyscience.github.io/honeydipper-config-essentials/ .

 ## Data Set

 Every file contains a `DataSet`.
 In the end, all the files in all the repos will be merged into a final `DataSet`.
 A `DataSet` should contain some of the below mentioned sections.
 See [a sample config file](../configs/sample-init.yaml) for examples.